Weʼre raising £10,000 to Restore and reinstate the 1892 timber footbridge at Alton railway station in Hampshire, UK.

 - Alton, Hampshire, UK

 In 2014 a pressure group was set up: Friends of Alton Station was set up as a pressure group in 2014.
 We tried getting the bridge listed on two occasions, but both applications were rejected.
 It was clear that we had to negotiate with Network Rail if the bridge was going to be saved for posterity.
 At first, it was thought that Network Rail could repair the bridge within their budgets, but when work started on site, it was soon clear that a lot more work was required to bring it up to standard.
-There have been several dates set for the removal of the footbridge, but in the end it was removed on Saturday 7th March 2020 and was moved a mile away to a field at Brant Storage so it can be restored.
-The campaign continues, as we move forward to restore and reinstate the bridge in a nearby location.
+There were a number of dates set for the removal of the footbridge, but in the end it was removed on Saturday 7th March 2020.
+The bridge has now been completely dismantled ready for restoration, so the campaign continues.
+We are in the process of registering a dedicated charity for the bridge restoration to take the project forward.

 We are now raising funds to cover the costs of restoration and reinstallation of the footbridge.
 Up until August 2019, our primary goal was to put the footbridge back in its current position, but we worked out that the costs of doing this would be prohibitive.
 The deciding factor was the offer of a £50k grant from the Railway Heritage Trust to cover the extra costs entailed in carefully removing of the bridge.
 They would only award the grant to us if we relocate the bridge away from the working railway.
 The hope is that we can move it a very short distance so that it crosses the nearby Mid-Hants Railway tracks, but this is a matter for future negotiation.